-The two main features of these results that need explaining are: (a), where the extra detected energy comes from and (b) why the extra h-phonon signal arrives earlier than for single pulses.
-As the double-pulse energy is equal to the sum of the energies in the two separate pulses, the increased detected signal with the double pulse must be due to a concentration of the injected energy onto the bolometer.
+The results suggest the following questions: (a) where does the extra detected energy come from and (b) why does the extra h-phonon signal arrive earlier than for single pulses?
+As the double-pulse energy is equal to the sum of the energies in the two separate pulses, the increased detected signal with the double-pulse must be due to a concentration of the injected energy onto the bolometer.
 We shall now describe how this occurs.

-A short heater pulse, $t_p = 100$ ns, creates a phonon sheet.
-The thickness of the sheet is ct_p where c is the velocity of sound; $ct_p = 238 \times 10^{-7} = 24 \ \mu m$.
-At a distance from the heater, the width of the sheet is somewhat larger than the heater width which is 1 mm × 1 mm.
-After 17 mm the sheet is ≈ 3 mm wide [14].
-For <10 mm we estimate the sheet dimensions to be 2 mm × 2 mm × 24 μm , so a sheet is an accurate description.
+A short heater pulse, $t_p = 100$ ns, creates a sheet of 1 phonons.
+The thickness of the sheet is ct_p where c is the velocity of sound; $ct_p = 238 \times 10^{-7} = 24 \ \mu$ m.
+At a distance from the heater, the width of the sheet is somewhat larger than the heater width which is 1 mm×1 mm.
+We have taken 2 mm as a typical width [14].
 Figure 3 illustrates the essential elements of the phonon sheets.
-Figure 3a shows a schematic picture of the phonon sheet created by a single heater.
-The momentum of the phonons in the sheet, are in a cone with angle $\sim \theta{3pp}$, as shown in figure 3b.
-The phonons have a temperature which falls in the range ~ 1.0 to ~ 0.7 K: as they propagate they cool due to the creation of h-phonons [7] and also due to transverse expansion of the sheet [15].
+Figure 3(a) shows a schematic picture of the phonon sheet created by a single heater.
+The momentum of the phonons in the sheet are in a cone with half angle $\sim \theta{3pp}$, as shown in Fig. 3(b).
+The phonons have a temperature which falls in the range ~1.0 to ~0.7 K: as they propagate they cool due to the creation of h phonons [7] and also due to transverse expansion of the sheet [14,15].

 Our experiment probes one l-phonon sheet with another similar sheet.
-The sheets are at a small angle α to each other as shown in figure 3c.
+The sheets are at a small angle α to each other as shown in Fig. 3(c).
 The effect of the interaction between the sheets is remarkable.
 Along the common line of the two sheets a hot line of phonons is created.
-It will be noticed that the sheets do not extend beyond this hot line because of the strong interactions along the line of overlap of the two sheets.
-This process concentrates the energy in the sheets as they move forward.
-In the absense of interactions, each sheet would extend behind the other sheet, as shown in figure 3e.
+It will be noticed that the sheets do not extend beyond this